 Applicants for Community Lodgings’ Transitional Housing Program must meet ALL of the following eligibility guidelines:

-- Applicants must be experiencing a housing crisis such as being homeless, living in a shelter or be at imminent risk of becoming homeless.
+- Must be experiencing a housing crisis; homeless, living in a shelter or be at imminent risk of becoming homeless.

-- Parents must have custody of at least one minor child.
+- Must have custody of at least one minor child.

 Contact: Charlyne Braxton at email@example.com or call 703-549-4407.